 (4.3 miles, 625′ ascent, yellow markers) Colgate Lake Trail Parking Area

 The Colgate Lake Trail, yes, the Colgate Toothpaste family, is a wonderfully long and unusual trail that leaves you in Dutcher Notch.
 The route, with easy to moderate grades, winds through the valley over 4-miles.
 Great views of the surrounding mountains present themselves at points.
 Once an old turnpike, you’ll find interesting things along the way.

 Windham-Blackhead Range Wilderness features:

 - lean-to, a primitive campsite and a privy, located along the Batavia Kill Trail.

 - lean-to is located on the boundary of the adjacent Elm Ridge Wild Forest.

-Camping for more than three nights or in a group of ten or more requires a permit from a Forest Ranger.
+- Camping for more than three nights or with 10 or more people requires a permit from a Forest Ranger.

 |Windham-Blackhead Range Wilderness|

 Office hours: M-F 8:30AM - 4:30PM

 Backcountry Emergency: (Search, Rescue & Forest Fire): 518-408-5850 or dial 911